1947 NFL playoffs

 The Steelers and Detroit Lions opened their seasons a week before the rest of the ten-team league on September 21, and completed their schedules on December 7.
 Philadelphia needed a win over the visiting Green Bay Packers on December 14 to force a playoff the following week, and won by fourteen points.

 This division playoff game was the Steelers' first (and only until 1972) postseason appearance, and was played on December 21 at Forbes Field in Pittsburgh.
 The winner traveled to Chicago to play in the NFL championship game the following week against the Cardinals (9–3) at Comiskey Park.
 Originally scheduled for December 21, the playoff pushed the title game to December 28.

 Scoring touchdowns in each of the first three quarters, the Eagles posted another 21–0 shutout to win the East title and advanced to the championship game in Chicago.

 Tournament bracket

 Eastern Division championship

+This remains the only postseason meeting between the Eagles and Steelers.
+This was also the first occurrence of a postseason matchup between two professional sports teams based in the state of Pennsylvania.